Aralink/ssojwt/README.md

 var ssls_accountId=myTokenId;
 var ssls_validationUrl={yourserver.com}/{ssoValidationUri};
 ```
-If you do not want the tokens are validated on the client side, set `validate = false` (default is true).
-Then no server configuration is needed, and sslssso.js only will decode jwt token and check expiration on the client side.

-On hosted version, use the provided accountId and do not set the validationUrl

 ### SSO Events
-The sso generates events onload, onIdentification and onLogout.
+The sso generates events for onload, onIdentification and onLogout.
 Simply create a function on the page with these names.
 ```
 // Invoked after page load if you have a valid token or after new JWT correct identification (if page is still loaded)
 // If you do not have identification token, this function is not executed function onIdentification(operation){
+    console.log(operation.sub);  //Your User internal ID
+    console.log(operation.eidentifier);  //Your user unique identifier (for example the username) console.log(operation.name); //User full name
+    console.log("operation.jwt);  //The token itself
 }
 //Invoked when  the script finish loading the SSO.
 It is always after onIdentification function onLoad(){